ClarkLaboratory/IsoLamp/README.md

 This should produce a folder called 'SIRV5_test' which contains the expected output of the pipeline.

 ## Dependencies
-All dependencies and R libraries are automatically built in a conda environment when the setup script is executed.
+All dependencies and R libraries are automatically built in the provied conda environment file.
+Alternatively, the following packages are required.

 Packages:
   - python=3.7